Tammy Grimes: Career

 In 2005, Grimes worked with director Brandon Jameson to voice UNICEF's multiple award-winning tribute to Sesame Workshop.
 Two years later, she returned to the cabaret stage in a critically acclaimed one-woman show.
 Around this time, she was voted as vice president of the Noël Coward Society.

 Personal life

 Grimes married Christopher Plummer on August 16, 1956, with whom she had a daughter, actress Amanda Plummer.
 They divorced in 1960.

 Her second husband was actor Jeremy Slate, whom she married in 1966 and divorced a year later.
 Her third husband was composer Richard Bell; they remained together until Bell's death in 2005.

 In 1965, Grimes made headlines after she had been beaten and injured twice in four days in New York City, by what were described as "white racists".
 According to a report, she believed the attacks were related to her association with several black entertainers and recent appearances in public with Sammy Davis Jr., who was said to be staging a nightclub act for her.

 Death

 Grimes died on October 30, 2016, in Englewood, New Jersey, aged 82 from natural causes.
-Her survivors include her brother Nick and her daughter Amanda.
+She was survived by her brother Nick, daughter Amanda and her ex-husband Christopher who died in 2021.